cazala/universal-gitbook/components.md

 [React](https://facebook.github.io/react/) is a library for building user interfaces.
 Why so much hype about this technology?
 Here are a few key points:

-+ It is component-based: simple components can be encapsulated and composed into more complex UIs
++ **Component-based**: simple components can be encapsulated and composed into more complex UIs.

-+
++ **Declarative**: components can be just a functions that take properties and return JSX, making them predicatble and easy to debug.